Hosting the Middle East Network Operator Group Meeting and Peering Forum (MENOG)

 - Research communities and technical groups

-MENOG is a five-day event that includes two days of plenary sessions and three days of workshops.
+MENOG is a five-day event that includes three days of workshops, two days of Plenary sessions and several side activities.

 This document outlines the requirements expected to ensure a successful event.